vivekpatel200/YouTube_Auto_Pause/README.md

-# YouTube Auto Pause VS Code Extension
+# YouTube Auto Pause Chrome Extension

-**YouTube Auto Pause** is a VS Code extension that automatically pauses YouTube videos when you switch tabs and resumes playback when you return.
+**YouTube Auto Pause** is a Chrome extension that automatically pauses YouTube videos when you switch tabs and resumes playback when you return.

 ## Features